Many law firm marketing tactics exist, but what usually happens is that everyone does the same things as every other law firm.

 Sometimes there’s nothing better than getting involved directly in your legal community.

 Because you’re not “just a law firm” when you’ve actively committed to important local causes.
 By adding this humanity behind the law firm, you’re giving back and making a good name for yourself in the process.

 A personal injury lawyer could partner with a local high school driver’s ed course to support a day of signing anti-texting and driving privileges or the chance to check out a drunk driving simulator.
-These educational campaigns might not generate clients right away, but they do a lot of good and keep your name top of mind for a segment of the population very likely to get in car accidents.
+These educational campaigns might not generate new leads or new clients right away, but they do a lot of good and keep your name top of mind for a segment of the population very likely to get in car accidents.

 Here are some other great ways to use community campaigns to make a difference and build your brand at the same time:

 Scholarships.
 A personal injury attorney could offer a $1,000 scholarship for students with perfect driving records, or an estate lawyer could start a “What’s your legacy” essay contest.

 Get involved with local charities as a sponsor.
 You might pick up extra press from radio or TV stations covering the event.
 Ask your team members for events and causes important to them to get everyone involved.